bromsk/BayesInPython/docs/index.md

 All models are written mathematically and fit in both R and Python.
 Frequentist versions are fit, when available, in addition to the Bayesian versions.
 The fitted models start simple (GLM's) and are then built up.

+While it is an essential part of any analysis, no model selection and assessment is conducted here because that is not the purpose of this tutorial.
+Additionally, model output is not explained because that can be found elsewhere (e.g., function help pages).

 ## Case Study